-Have you ever tried to Front Squat heavy or heavier?
+Have you ever tried to Front Squat heavy?
 If so, you know it’s difficult and you probably got stuck along the way.
-I and my athletes have found success by following the process and interventions outlined in this article.
+My athletes and I have found success by following the process and interventions outlined in this article.

 How To Calculate Your Front Squat Max

-A very common dilemma when athletes include Front Squats into their training is the question ‘How much weight should I use for the Front Squat?’
+A very common dilemma when athletes include Front Squats in their training is the question ‘How much weight should I use for the Front Squat?’